Stocks battle to recoup losses from steepest drop since 1987 crash

 |ROSS STORES INC.

-Ravaged oil stocks were seeing some reprieve as West Texas Intermediate crude oil traded up 0.2 percent at $29.06 per barrel.
+Ravaged oil stocks continued to slide as West Texas Intermediate crude oil traded up 0.5 percent at $29.15 per barrel.

 |Ticker